Thomsch/tellina_user_experiment/experiment_design_doc.md

   - Machine name: determined by the `hostname` bash command
   - Username: the user will be asked to enter their UW NetID
   - User ID will then be `username@machine_name`.
-- Determine the task set ordering: stored in `.task_order`
+- Determine the task set ordering:
+  - Stored in `.task_order` as the concatenation of the "1st" and "2nd" column
+    for a row.
   - We will have 4 task orderings, with `s1, s2` as task set 1 and 2, and `T,
     NT` for Tellina and No Tellina